spree/spree/guides/content/developer/core/shipments.markdown

 ### The Estimator

 The `Spree::Stock::Estimator` loops through the packages created by the packer in order to calculate and attach shipping rates to them.
+This information is then returned to the user so they can select shipments for their order and complete the checkout process.